-Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Reading and STAAR Writing from 2019 to 2022.
+Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC RLA from 2022 to 2023.

-Performance Objective 1: The percent of Williams students taking the English I and English II EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 61% in 2019 to 65% by June 2022.
+Performance Objective 1: The percent of Williams students taking the English I and English II EOC (first-time testers and re-testers) that score Meets or above grade level will increase from 65% in 2022 to 66% by June 2023.
+The Emergent Bilingual student group performance will increase from 28% in 2022 to 30% in 2023.